 Code of Conduct

 Vodacom has a detailed code of conduct requiring all executives and employees to maintain the highest ethical standards.
 The code of conduct aims to ensure that Vodacom’s business practices are conducted in a manner that is beyond reproach.
-Download Ethics along the way
+Download the code of conduct

 Vodacom has a unitary Board of 12 directors.
 Five directors, including the Chairman, are independent non-executive directors.
 Five are non-executive directors and two are executive directors.
 Although the majority are non-executive directors, half of our non-executive directors are not independent as recommended by King III as they represent Vodafone.

 Vodacom is committed to the highest standards of business integrity,ethics and professionalism.